-Telecom regulator in France updates the status of broadband subscription in France.
+Telecom regulator in France updates the status of the broadband subscription in France.
 The report reveals extraordinary growth in FTTH subscribers in the country.
-The full report as published in the site is below;
+The full report as published on the site is below;

-At the end of December 2015, there were 4.3 million superfast broadband subscriptions in use (+44% in a year) of which 1.4 million to a fully fibre system (FttH), which is 53% higher than the year before.
+At the end of December 2015, there were 4.3 million superfast broadband subscriptions in use (+44% in a year) of which 1.4 million to a full-fiber system (FttH), which is 53% higher than the year before.

 · In Q4 2015, the number of superfast broadband subscriptions (maximum download speed equal to or higher than 30 Mbit/s) increased by 385,000 to reach 4.3 million, which means 1.3 million additional subscriptions since the start of the year.
 Of this total, the number of subscriptions to a superfast broadband access plan with a connection speed of 100 Mbit/s or more increased by close to 240,000 during the quarter, including an additional 170,000 subscriptions to fully optical fibre connections, for a total 1.425 million FttH subscriptions at the end of December 2015.
 The pace at which FttH subscriber numbers are growing accelerated over the course of the year: +500,000 in 2015 versus +375,000 in 2014.
 The number of subscriptions to plans with a connection speed of between 30 and 100 Mbit/s increased by 145,000 over the previous quarter to reach 1.640 million (+44% on the year).
 These include VDSL2 plans, all of which deliver speeds equal to or above 30 Mbit/s.